iridium-browser/iridium-browser-ubuntu/components/viz/README.md

 **GL**: This component implements the Mojo interfaces for allocating (and deallocating) gpu memory buffers, setting up a channel for the command buffer, etc.

+Similar to ``service/display_embedder`` this is split into two targets in the build system.
+Code that must run in the gpu process is compiled in the ``components/viz/service:gpu_service_dependencies`` build target, and the rest is compiled in ``components/viz/service:service``.
+As all code moves to the gpu process, these two build targets will merge.

 | Can depend on:        |
 |:----------------------|